-Learn how to get started with AI Deploy, one part of a set of OVHcloud-managed AI tools, by deploying your first application using either the Control Panel (UI) or the ovhai Command Line Interface.
+Learn how to get started with AI Deploy, one part of a set of OVHcloud-managed AI tools, by deploying your first application using either the OVHcloud Control Panel or the ovhai Command Line Interface.

 AI Deploy is covered by OVHcloud Public Cloud Special Conditions.